pebblecode/pebble-handbook/hiring-great-talent/recruitment-process.md

 - Universities
 - Headhunters (last resort if possible)*

-If we find suitable candidates, they should be put into Recruitee (our recruitment platform) into the sourcing section of each role with as much detail as possible.
+If you find suitable candidates, you can put them into the sourcing section of Recruitee (our recruitment platform).

 **Related Links:**
 [Introduction to Recruitee](https://github.com/pebblecode/pebble-handbook/blob/master/hiring-great-talent/process/introduction-to-recruitee.md)